gbif/hp-gb32/travel-accommodation.md

 ADD INFO ON COMMITTEE MEETING VENUE

 ## Map
-The location of the meeting venues and some of the nearest hotels can be found in this google map ADD LINK.
+The location of the meeting venues and some of the nearest hotels can be found in this [google map](https://goo.gl/maps/dJS5tBXdaT2bGfTJA).

 ## General information